 While goldfish are a diverse group, each variety shares a similar diet because they all originate from carp in Asia.

 Whether you’re keeping fancies, or the popular comet goldfish, their diet will look pretty similar.
 As omnivores, there is almost too much choice when deciding which foods to use.
 Once you’ve decided on the food, there are even more questions you have to answer, including when and how much to feed them.

 This article will discuss what goldfish eat in the wild, how to replicate this in an aquarium, how much and how often to feed them, and much more…

 What Do Goldfish Eat (In The Wild)?

 Their relation to carp means that goldfish prefer similar habitats.
-It’s important to understand their habitat, so you can start to get an understanding about the types of food they would naturally eat.
+It’s important to understand their habitat, so you can start to get an understanding of the types of food they would naturally eat.

 In the wild, carp live in slow-moving freshwater rivers and lakes throughout Asia.

-Usually there’s lots of plant life, some floating on the surface of the water and others rooted to the river bed.
-Algae grows on top of the substrate and on any rocks/logs sitting above.
-These plants act a main food source unless the goldfish find something else.
+Usually, there’s lots of plant life, some floating on the surface of the water and others rooted to the river bed.
+Algae grow on top of the substrate and on any rocks/logs sitting above.
+These plants act as the main food source unless the goldfish find something else.